 Your shipping cost is calculated based on the weight of the product you order, your location, and the carrier and speed you select.
-For lighter products shipped to a domestic address via USPS, the shipping cost is typically $10-12.
-For expedited shipping, heavier products, and shipping to non-US addresses, prices can vary wildly.
 The price that is calculated during checkout is the price that you pay--we will NOT increase your shipping cost after you check out.

 Returns for warranty service should be accompanied by a note describing the trouble, and we strongly recommend emailing us prior to shipping your iron.
 Since your iron is completely made-to-order and unique, we do not offer refunds.
 We reserve the right, under rare circumstances, to offer store credit for products that are returned unused in the original packaging.
 The purchaser is responsible for all shipping costs associated with returns and warranty service, irrespective of circumstance.

 Do you deliver internationally?